koutlaw/index.html/README.md

 I'm Kyle, a UX/UI leader based out of New York.
 My main areas of focus have been on human-centered design, rapid prototyping, user research and testing, data-driven design, and mentoring.
 These days I've been most intersted in the decentralized web, and advances in AI and machine learning — as well as the implications for both the tools we use and the experiences that we build for customers.

 I’m learning about AI and generative art.
-Using Codepen, Stable Diffusion, Midjourney and OpenAI's GPT-3 Text generator and DALL-E.
+Using Codepen, Stable Diffusion, Midjourney, Processing, P5, and OpenAI's GPT-3 Text generator and DALL-E.

 Pronouns: he/his